 With the tempting treats out of sight, now you can ensure that healthy snacks are front and center.
 Why not replace the candies with a bowl of fruit?

-Besides being better for your physical health, new research suggests eating more fruit (along with veggies) may make you happier!
+Besides being better for your physical health, new research suggests eating more fruit and vegetables may make you happier!

 Speaking of veggies, make sure when you open your fridge you see colorful vegetable snacks right away.

 Now that the licorice is out of sight, I make sure my cut vegetables and homemade dip are front and center in the refrigerator at work.

 One Easy Way to Eat Less

 Like most people, you probably eat too fast.
 Inhaling your food can lead to all sorts of problems, including poor digestion, weight gain, and less satisfaction with meals.

 Instead, try to take at least 20 minutes to savor your meals; 30 is even better.
 Your brain takes about 20 minutes to register fullness, so this is important.